Mainakdeb/moa-classification/README.md

      * [Discussion on kaggle](https://www.kaggle.com/c/lish-moa/discussion/185593)
      * Quote from the discussion: *"The **labels are not 100% accurate** based on the information from the competition host.
 The information is in one of his posts."*
      * [Possible implementation](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/166833)
+ * Try to use residual layers if possible.
+[Discussion on kaggle](https://www.kaggle.com/c/lish-moa/discussion/189595)

 ## Needs urgent fix
 * ~~Inconsistent validation losses on the same validation set with `model.eval()` possibly because we load it with `shuffle = True`~~ Fixed